Engineer: Livermore Falls garage safe, but repairs needed

-LIVERMORE FALLS — An engineer looked at the multi-bay garage at the Transfer Station on Friday and deemed it was safe, but needs to be fixed, Town Manager Stephen Gould said.
+LIVERMORE FALLS — An engineer deemed the Transfer Station garage safe Friday, but recommended replacing the anchor bolts on one wall.

-Maine Municipal Association pulled structural insurance on the building Thursday following an inspection because it was considered unsafe, Gould previously said.
+Maine Municipal Association pulled structural insurance on the building Thursday, March 28 following an inspection because it was considered unsafe, Town Manager Stephen Gould previously said.

+“It needs to be fixed, but it is not unsafe,” Keith Ewing of Plymouth Engineering Inc. in Plymouth said after inspecting the multi-bay garage.

-The building is used to store equipment, a loader and recyclables.
-Gould said they were advised to remove all equipment and the loader from the garage bays.
-That would keep people away from the building until it is fixed.
+Gould said town officials were advised by MMA to remove all equipment and the loader from the garage bays, and keep people away from the building until it is fixed.

-A header in place across each one of the wall positions is adequate support for the ceiling joists and would support a good two feet of snow on the roof, Keith Ewing, an engineer for Plymouth Engineering, Inc. of Plymouth, said.

-Ewing’s advice to Gould and Public Works foreman Bill Nichols was to cut the existing anchor bolts off, push the wall that is off the foundation back on, and put new anchor bolts in, both Gould and Ewing said.
+Ewing advised Gould and Public Works Foreman Bill Nichols to have the anchor bolts on one wall cut off, push the wall back on the foundation and re-anchor the wall.

+He also inspected the roof structure and said it could support a good 2 feet of snow.

-Ewing will send a letter to Gould next week defining the inspection and the needed repairs.
+Ewing will send a letter to Gould this week defining the inspection and the needed repairs.

 -